Clint Watts: National security research

 Watts is a Foreign Policy Research Institute (FPRI) fellow.
 He joined with FPRI in 2011, and became its Robert A. Fox fellow in the FPRI initiative focusing on Middle East studies.
 He is a senior fellow at the Center for Cyber and Homeland Security at George Washington University.
 He does consulting work and teaches for police agencies, intelligence sources, and the military.

 Watts wrote for The Daily Beast in August 2016 that Russian propaganda fabricated articles were popularized by social media.
 Watts along with his colleague Andrew Weisburd documented how disinformation spread from Russia Today and Sputnik News, "the two biggest Russian state-controlled media organizations publishing in English", to pro-Russian accounts on Twitter.
 Citing research by Adrian Chen, Weisburd and Watts compared Russian tactics during the 2016 U.S. election to Soviet Union Cold War strategies.
 They referenced the 1992 United States Information Agency report to Congress, which warned about Russian propaganda called active measures.
 They concluded social media made active measures easier.

-Weisburd and Watts collaborated with colleague J. M. Berger and published a follow-up to their Daily Beast article in online magazine War on the Rocks, titled: "Trolling for Trump: How Russia is Trying to Destroy Our Democracy".
+Weisburd and Watts collaborated with colleague J.M.
+Berger and published a follow-up to their Daily Beast article in online magazine War on the Rocks, titled: "Trolling for Trump: How Russia is Trying to Destroy Our Democracy".
 They researched 7,000 pro-Trump accounts over a two-and-a-half year period.
 Their research detailed trolling techniques to denigrate critics of Russian activities in Syria, and proliferate lies about Clinton's health.
 Watts said Russia's goal was to elect Donald Trump as President of the United States and "to erode trust in mainstream media, public figures, government institutions".
 He claimed the propaganda targeted the alt-right, the right wing, and fascist groups.
 After each presidential debate, thousands of Twitter bots used hashtag #Trumpwon to change perceptions.
 In November 2016 the Foreign Policy Research Institute stated Russian propaganda exacerbated criticism of Clinton and support for Trump.
 The strategy involved social media, paid Internet trolls, botnets, and websites in order to denigrate Clinton.
-These allegations were later shown to be false after Twitter released information showing that Watts cited legitimate, right-leaning accounts.

 In October 2020, Watts stated that "Russia is the threat from now to Election Day for influence.
 But in 2021 and beyond, it's China ...
 Around the world right now, China is really beating up the U.S. and advancing their vision of meritocracy over democracy, their vision of human rights versus the American vision of human rights, and maligning the U.S. about Covid-19 response.
 We have been tied up in our own politics.
 We've kind of missed how China has really advanced abroad."

 In January 2013, Watts founded Miburo Solutions, a boutique consulting firm focused on the detection of and response to foreign information operations.
 On June 14, 2022, Microsoft announced they entered an agreement to acquire Miburo.
 The acquisition completed on July 1, 2022.
 As part of the acquisition, Watts joined Microsoft as General Manager, Digital Threat Analysis Center (DTAC).